 Take advantage of discounts for enrolling in safe driving courses

 In many states, car insurance companies are legally required to offer discounts for seniors who complete driving courses.
-For instance, in Alabama, if seniors complete a classroom-based driving course called the Motor Vehicle Accident Prevention Course and are the principal driver of their vehicle, they’ll be eligible for a certain discount depending on their age.
-In Colorado, drivers age 55 and older can take an online drivers safety course and receive a discount for the next three years.
+For instance, in Alabama, if seniors complete a classroom-based driving course from State Farm called the Motor Vehicle Accident Prevention Course and are the principal driver of their vehicle, they may be eligible for a certain discount depending on their age.
+In Colorado, drivers age 55 and older can take an online driver's safety course from Farmers insurance and receive a discount for the next three years.

 See if you can get a discount for driving less